agrc/gis.utah.gov/gis-data-sharing/open-data/index.md

 All you need to do is **share your ArcGIS Online items with the appropriate SGID groups**.
 Items shared with these ArcGIS Online groups are automatically added to the SGID Open Data site.

-First, you have to be a member of the SGID groups your datasets best fit in.
+First, you have to be a member of the SGID groups that are the best fit for your datasets.
 Navigate to AGRC's [groups page](https://utah.maps.arcgis.com/home/groups.html) and click on the appropriate group.
 Then click on "Join Group" to request access.
 We'll verify your request and add you to the group.

 Now that you're a member of the groups, share each item to the appropriate group.
 You also need to make sure the item is shared with "Everyone (public)" as well.
 Otherwise, it will only be visible to you (or other members of your organization if shared to the organization) in Open Data.